-Carpal tunnel syndrome is a condition brought on by increased pressure on the median nerve at the wrist.
-In effect, it is a pinched nerve at the wrist.
-Symptoms may include numbness, tingling, and pain in the arm, hand, and fingers.
+Carpal tunnel syndrome (CTS) is a condition characterized by increased pressure on the median nerve at the wrist.
+In other words, it is a pinched nerve at the wrist.
+Symptoms may include tingling, numbness, and pain in the arm, hand, and fingers.

-There is a space in the wrist called the carpal tunnel where the median nerve and nine tendons pass from the forearm into the hand.
-Carpal tunnel syndrome happens when pressure builds up from swelling in this tunnel and puts pressure on the nerve.
-When the pressure from the swelling becomes great enough to disturb the way the nerve works, numbness, tingling, and pain may be felt in the hand and fingers.
+Why is it called carpal tunnel syndrome?
+Well, there is a space in the wrist called the “carpal tunnel” where the median nerve and nine tendons extend from the forearm into the hand.
+Carpal tunnel syndrome occurs when pressure builds up from swelling in this area and puts pressure on the nerve.
+That’s where the pain comes in.
+When the nerve pressure eventually increases, you may experience anything from numbness to tingling and/or pain in the fingers and hands.

-In some cases, laboratory tests may be done if there is a suspected medical condition that is associated with CTS.
-Electrodiagnostic studies (NCV–nerve conduction velocities and EMG–electromyogram) may be done to confirm the diagnosis of carpal tunnel syndrome as well as to check for other possible nerve problems.
+In some instances, lab tests may be performed if we suspect there is a medical condition that is associated with CTS.
+Electrodiagnostic studies (NCV–nerve conduction velocities and EMG–electromyogram), which record and analyze the electrical activity in your muscles, may be done to check for other possible nerve problems.

-The symptoms of carpal tunnel syndrome may often be relieve without surgery.
+The symptoms of carpal tunnel syndrome have the possibility of improvement without surgery.
 Our wrist doctor may recommend one or more of the following remedies:

 If you are experiencing wrist pain, Dr. Arora can evaluate your condition for a thorough diagnosis.
 Braces for carpal tunnel syndrome treatment are also available right at each of the southeast Michigan offices, and they can be obtained via insurance or by cash pay.

-Make an appointment to see him in St. Clair Shores or Macomb Township in Macomb County, West Bloomfield in Oakland County, or Howell in Livingston County.
+Make an appointment to see him in Warren or Macomb Township in Macomb County, West Bloomfield in Oakland County, or Howell in Livingston County.